Skip to main content

 Julie Menin

 An attorney and civic leader with over two decades of experience in the public and private sectors, Julie Menin most recently served as the City’s Census Director achieving a historic result where NYC finished number one of all major cities.
 She has served as Commissioner of the Department of Consumer Affairs and Commissioner of Media and Entertainment.
-She previously served as a Columbia adjunct professor teaching on city and state government, preemption and home rule.
+She previously served as a Columbia adjunct professor teaching on city and state government, preemption, and home rule.

 As the 2020 New York City Census Director, Julie led a historically successful effort as New York City gained more population than any city in America.
 Her leadership was responsible for ensuring that New York City receives its fair share of over $1.5 trillion in federal funding for public schools, affordable housing, healthcare, infrastructure, and other vital programs.
 She also successfully fought attempts by the Trump Administration to undercount immigrant communities and represented the city as the Executive Assistant Corporation Counsel at the NYC Law Department on the citizenship census case and other legal matters.
-Under her leadership, New York City surpassed expectations and actually had 4 of the top 5 counties in America in terms of exceeding census expectations of population growth.

-CLICK HERE TO READ MORE
+READ MORE